stevehollx/climb-analyzer/README.md

 * It doesn't require the road to be "only uphill" - it will analyze roads that go up and down
 * A "climb" is simply the entire length of a named road, regardless of whether it has flat or downhill sections mixed in
 * The minimum requirement is just having at least 2 points with elevation data
-* By default anything over a score of 8000 is represented, but this threshold can be adjusted at runtime.
-In my area, I'd consider around 8000 a good start of being considered a memorable climb, taking a few minutes or more to complete.
+* By default anything over a score of 6000 is represented, but this threshold can be adjusted at runtime.
+In my area, I'd consider around 6000 a good start of being considered a climb, taking a few minutes or more to complete.

 ## Scoring climbs
 Climbs are scored using: